daormar/debasher/doc/design_doc_resident.md

   manipulating files, with no special mode in the startup sequence (which always loads the highest epoch and replays the log): an auxiliary script run while the program is stopped.
 Points to settle when designing it:
-  - The target epoch is the highest one present in the checkpoint folder of every node (the minimum of their latest epochs, if contiguous).
-Every node deletes, or moves aside, the checkpoints above it, which belong to a round that not everybody completed.
+  - The target epoch is chosen for each independent subgraph (a set of nodes that no channel joins to the rest of the program) on its own: the highest one present in the checkpoint folder of every node of the subgraph.
+No channel joins two subgraphs, so no message crosses from the cut of one to the cut of another, and cuts of different epochs in different subgraphs still make a consistent cut of the whole program.
+Every node deletes, or moves aside, the checkpoints above its target, which belong to a round that not everybody completed.
 The target has to lie inside every node's retained window (`CHECKPOINT_RETENTION`), so the interval between snapshots bounds how far back a rollback can go.